-At the C& ART SPACE, CUSS present their first horror short film Streetkid.
+For C& Commissions, CUSS present their first horror short film Streetkid.
 The collective explains the motivations for this project that was created in collaboration with filmmaker Vukani Ndebele.

-C&: You made a horror film for our C& Art Space.
+C&: You made a horror film for C& Commissions.
 This is quite unusual and fascinating.
 What inspired you to make this film?

 CUSS: We have been interested in “off the grid” practice in South Africa for a while.
 One of these practitioners is Vukani Ndebele.
 He’s a filmmaker and often makes B-grade horror films.
 As CUSS we are currently looking at the group not as insular but as some sort of expanding and contracting network.
 We obviously wanted to work directly with Vukani, not only to further this theme of networked practice but also to shift his practice as well as ours, as well as shifting the space he finds himself in.